In 1978, The Ohio State University's publication, The Lantern, captured this picture of Amy walking with protestors down High Street.

 Amy D. Klaben, Esq.

-Amy D. Klaben has had a lifelong commitment and passion for advocating for women, families and improving the community in which she lives.
+Amy Klaben, Esq., has had a lifelong commitment and passion for advocating for women, families and improving the community in which she lives.
+Ms. Klaben, as Principal of Strategic Opportunities, spearheaded, then became Co-Founder and President of Families Flourish, which began as an initiative of The Ohio State University and community partners and is now a separate, nonprofit corporation.

-From 2000 to 2015, as President/CEO of Homeport, also known as Columbus Housing Partnership, Inc., Ms. Klaben led all aspects of this large, multi-faceted non-profit organization that provides service enriched rental housing, revitalizes neighborhoods, and helps people to become and remain successful homeowners.
-Since 2000, Homeport’s portfolio grew from 830 to over 2,200 rental homes serving over 5,700 people, many of whom benefit from programs including life skills coaching, out of school time programs for children, food programs and employment assistance, all contributing to long-term stability for residents.
-Other Homeport programs include: neighborhood revitalization through home ownership and community building programs; and homebuyer education, economic literacy, and foreclosure prevention assistance serving over 2,000 people annually.
+From 2000 to 2015, as President/CEO of Homeport, Ms. Klaben led all aspects of this large, multi-faceted non-profit organization that provides service enriched rental housing, revitalizes neighborhoods, and helps people to become and remain successful homeowners.
+Under her leadership, Homeport’s portfolio grew from 830 to over 2,200 service enriched rental homes serving over 5,700 people annually, a majority of whom were single parent families headed by women.